dgodfrey206/custom-separator/README.md

     std::cout << a <<  " " << b << " " << c;

 just to get the output `1 2 3`.
 Instead, this stream uses a custom `std::streambuf` that writes the separator when the stream is flushed.
-This functionality can be turned off my simply untieing the stream from itself (i.e `str.tie(nullptr)`).
+This functionality can be turned off my simply untying the stream from itself (i.e `str.tie(nullptr)`).
 To initialize the stream, simply provide an output stream for it to manipulate:

     string_delimited_output_stream str(std::cout);